evansbenj/2020_GBS.md/2023_JoinMap.md

 * Click on the Yellow "Calculation Options" icon and then the "Group" tab, and select "Show weak linkages with a rec. freq. larger than:" and then click "Save to Project"
 * Now click on the yellow population node again and select the "Grounpings (tree)" pane in the right pane
 * Click on the calculate icon in the icon toolbar; this will generate a tree with grouped markers with different stringencies (based on LOD scores but this is adjustable)
 * Right click on a node in the Grouping tree (s) that you want to focus on.
-This should be a node with lots of markers in it and a reasonably high LOD score.
-Use some criteria such as LOD to select notes
+This should be a node with lots of markers in it
 * In the Population Menu, select "Create Groups Using the Grouping Tree".
 This creates another node in the leftmost pane called "Grouping 1" which has one or more groups within it
 * Within a "Grouping" there are one or more "Groups".
 You can right click on one of them and a tab appears on the right that has "Fixed Orders".
 Here you can load the orders beginning with an @ sign
 * Click on the "Loci" menu and exclude any marker with a value in the "Identical" column.
 If two identical markers are sequential, just exclude the second one.
 If two identical markers are not sequential, exclude both.